What is a 15-Year Fixed Rate Mortgage?

 Rate History and Trends

-Below is a table with the current rates (as of April 30, 2018) for different types of 15-year loans.
+Below is a table with the April 2018 rates for different types of 15-year loans.
 These rates are for people with excellent FICO scores (740+) and for single-family houses.
 Your personal rate will depend on a number of factors, including your credit score, cost of the house, your down payment, and more.

 |Loan||Rate||1-Week Rate Change||1-Week APR Change|